ibm-cloud-docs/hs-crypto/import-root-keys.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the <b>Enter existing key</b> settings</caption>
     </table>

-5. When you are finished filling out the key's details, click **Import key** to confirm.
+5. When you are finished filling out the key's details, click **Add key** to confirm.

 ## Importing root keys with the API
 {: #import-root-key-api}